 This was one of my great thrift shops finds.
 They turn up every once in a while.
 The camera was in excellent condition just sitting there on the shelf alongside crockery, ornaments and old paperbacks.
 Whenever I spot such a find the first thing I do is check the lens for scratches, dust, mould or fogginess.
 Open up the back and peering through the lens with the shutter in the locked open B (bulb) position, I could see the glass was like new.
 You have to be on the lookout for mould.
 This is usually the result of a camera having been stored in a damp garage or shed.
 Fortunately, it was nice and clean.

 You also have to check there has been no over vigorous lens cleaning.
 The worst thing is a dirty handkerchief used to grind grit into the soft surface coating – usually on the outside only.
 But the lovely 1.9f Zuiko was unmarked.
-On the old Olympus film cameras, the lens would me marked with a letter of the alphabet which coincides with the number of lens elements.
+On old Olympus film cameras of this era, the ring around the front of the lens is marked with a letter of the alphabet which coincides with the number of lens elements.
 Hence F stands for 6 lens elements.
 Which is definitely a sign of a good camera lens and indicates no scrimping in the lens design.

 The meter appeared to be functioning as it should.
 I wasn’t that bothered about the old selenium meter working accurately because the camera could be used by setting the aperture and shutter speeds manually.
 This process being quite independent of the uncoupled light meter.
 Unlike the old auto-exposure cameras of the 60s and 70s an old manually set exposure system is more robust and not reliant on batteries to make the camera choose the correct speed or aperture.
 You can always use a separate light meter.
 Shutter speeds range between 1/8-1/500sec.